ali5ter/tmc-prompt/README.md

 Currently supporting [Starship](https://starship.rs/) as well as your generic $PS1.

 ## Installing
+1. Make sure you have the `tmc` CLI installed.
-1. Clone this repository
+2. Clone this repository
-2. Source [tmc_prompt.sh](tmc_prompt.sh), e.g `source /path/to/tmc_prompt.sh`.
+3. Source [tmc_prompt.sh](tmc_prompt.sh), e.g `source /path/to/tmc_prompt.sh`.
 You can also source this script from your Bash runcom, e.g. `~/bashrc` to persist the prompt across bash sessions and add any of the configuration overides explained below.
-3. Run `tmc_configure_prompt` to install the prompt
+4. Run `tmc_configure_prompt` to install the prompt

 ## Options
 There are some options to override the construction of the prompt and its operation for different prompt implementations.